-While established companies in any sector focus on existing customer needs and sustained innovation at the top of the market, they might leave the space…Continue
+While established companies in any sector focus on existing customer needs and sustained innovation at the top of the market, they might leave the space open for new competitors to use simple and disruptive…Continue

 Added by Debleena Roy on July 14, 2015 at 7:30am — No Comments

 DFS, ''the next big thing'' is taking North America by storm and slowly knocking on Europe's doors.
-The way it works…Continue
+The way it works is simple: sports lovers select a team of real world athletes…Continue